jo-asakura/postcss-neat/README.md

 ])
 ```

-There is a list of all available variables to override:
+There is a list of all available variables:

 - `neatDefaultDisplay`, sets the default display mode.
 Can be `block`, `table` or `block-collapse`.
 Default is `block`.
 - `neatDefaultDirection`, sets the default layout direction of the grid.
 Can be `LTR` or `RTL`.
 Default is `LTR`.